JoshOBrien/exiftoolr/docs/index.md

 install_exiftool()
 {% endhighlight %}

-Finally, to check that ExifTool has been properly installed, run:
+To check that ExifTool has been properly installed, run:

 {% highlight r %}